Malware Forensics Field Guide for Linux Systems

-The Syngress Digital Forensics Field Guides series includes companions for any digital and computer forensic investigator and analyst.
-Each book is a "toolkit" with checklists for specific tasks, case studies of difficult situations, and expert analyst tips.
-This compendium of tools for computer forensics analysts and investigators is presented in a succinct outline format with cross-references to supplemental appendices.
+Malware Forensics Field Guide for Linux Systems is a compendium of tools for computer forensics analysts and investigators, presented in a succinct outline format, with cross-references to supplemental appendices.
 It is designed to provide the digital investigator clear and concise guidance in an easily accessible format for responding to an incident or conducting analysis in a lab.

 Computer forensic investigators, analysts, and specialists

-Paperback, 624 Pages
+Paperback, 616 Pages

-Published: November 2013
+Published: December 2013